Corruption in Myanmar: Anti-corruption efforts

 The Money Laundering Eradication Law (2015) provides for the recovery of funds tied to illicit or criminal activities.
 The Anti-Money Laundering Rules, the establishment of a special police unit for financial crimes, and the passage of Rules Combating the Financing of Terrorism also aid the struggle against corruption.
 The Financial Institutions of Myanmar Law and the Foreign Exchange Management Law both criminalize fraud and other crimes committed in financial institutions.
 Myanmar's Competition Law allows for the prosecution of anti-competitive business activities.
 Prosecution under these laws, however, is relatively rare, owing largely to a lack of governmental resources.

 In October 2015, Aung San Suu Kyi, the Nobel Peace Prize winner and opposition leader, said in a speech that she had looked to Singapore for advice on combatting corruption in her own country, due to Singapore's incredibly low levels of corruption.

 In Myanmar, Coca-Cola adopted a policy of zero-tolerance for corruption at its facilities and trucking routes.
 All drivers of Coca-Cola trucks carry an anti-corruption card stating that they are forbidden to bribe the traffic authorities and that they are required to report any solicitation of bribes to their supervisors.
-This procedure initially met with resistance but over time has been respected by police.
+This procedure was initially met with resistance but over time has been respected by police.

 Telenor has declared that it is "firmly opposed to corruption" and that it requires all parties in Myanmar working with Telenor Myanmar "to adhere to Telenor's Supplier Conduct Principles."

 According to a survey report published in November 2020 by Transparency Networks, 93 percent of Myanmar citizens think the government is doing well in tackling corruption.
 The report was praised by local media and government officials.